 Five Focus Areas

-Life-size story portals, short films, and other hands-on interactives delve into five specific areas of the Universal Declaration of Human Rights: economic opportunity, equal rights, safe communities, education, health, and environment.
+Life-size story portals, short films, and other hands-on interactives delve into five specific areas of the Universal Declaration of Human Rights: economic opportunity, equal rights, safe communities, education, and health & environment.
 Click the icons below to meet Upstanders who have made a difference in these areas.

 Three Additional Galleries